DPHS-Robotics/Shooter-Serial-Control/README.md

 A '!!' after feedback indicates that no action was performed due to user error.

 ##Troubleshooting
-If the Arduino is not responding to commands, ensure that Newline is enabled.
+If the Arduino is not responding to commands, ensure that Newline is enabled in the serial connection.